Learn more about our Advertising Disclosure

 Things to do in Kansas City

-• Arts and culture: Kansas City is home to museums and cultural arts centers like the Nelson-Atkins Museum of Art, Negro Leagues Baseball Museum, National World War I Museum and Memorial, Kemper Museum of Contemporary Art, and Union Station.
+• Arts and culture: You’ll find museums and cultural hubs throughout Kansas City, such as the Nelson-Atkins Museum of Art, Negro Leagues Baseball Museum, National World War I Museum and Memorial, and Kemper Museum of Contemporary Art.

 FAQ

-When is the best time to move from Dayton to Kansas City?
+When is the best time to move from Dayton to Kansas City?toggle

-When is the cheapest time to move from Dayton to Kansas City?
+When is the cheapest time to move from Dayton to Kansas City?toggle

 Since spring and fall are the most popular times to move from Dayton to Kansas City, moving in the winter could help you save money.
 Check out our guide on moving discounts for more tips.

-How long does a move from Dayton to Kansas City take?
+How long does a move from Dayton to Kansas City take?toggle

 Helpful moving resources